TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Introduction/Index.rst

 ----------------------------

-A service may be implemented multiple times to take into account different environments like operating systems (Unix, Windows, Mac), available PHP extensions or other third-party dependencies (other programming languages, binaries, etc.).
+A service may be implemented multiple times to take into account different environments like operating systems (Unix, Linux, Windows, Mac), available PHP extensions or other third-party dependencies (other programming languages, binaries, etc.).